-As of March 31, 2018, we had undrawn revolving credit facilities totaling \$1.0 billion, of which approximately \$14.4 million was committed for outstanding letters of credit.
+As of September 30, 2018, we had \$275 million drawn on our \$1.0 billion revolving line of credit under our senior secured credit facilities, of which approximately \$14.4 million was committed for outstanding letters of credit.
 The remaining amount is unencumbered.
-We also have approximately \$22.4 million of additional outstanding letters of credit related to our Kidney Care business and \$0.2 million of committed outstanding letters of credit related to our DMG business, which is backed by a certificate of deposit.
+We also have approximately \$22.6 million of additional outstanding letters of credit related to our Kidney Care business and \$0.2 million of committed outstanding letters of credit related to our DMG business, which is backed by a certificate of deposit.